nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Example Usage

-The following few sections present several examples of how the check command can be used.
+The following few scenarios present several examples of how the check command can be used.

 ##### Scenario 1: Checking availability between 9 May 2021 and 1 August 2021